farlee2121/FsSpec/doc/ducks/2022-06-13 MVP Roadmap.md

 - [ ] Release nuget packages
 - [ ] Setup a build
 - [ ] Add NaN min/max as known impossible constraint
+- [ ] Consider shrinkers for fromSpec generators

 Later
 - consider a builder for c#?